dweggg/Inverter/README.md

 # ⚡Inverter⚡
-Dual 40kW, 600V, 3 phase inverter with FOC
+80kW (2x40kW), 600V, 3 phase inverter with FOC

-This is my Electronics Engineering final project, an open source, dual 40kW, 600V, 3 phase inverter.
+This is my Electronics Engineering final project, a dual 40kW, 600V, 3 phase inverter.
 The goal is to design and implement a bidirectional power inverter that is somewhat fault-tolerant.
-The inverter will use Field-Oriented Control, and will be capable of operating in both sensored and sensorless modes, as well as having autotuning and testing features.
+The inverter will use Field-Oriented Control, as well as having autotuning and testing features.
 The target power densities for the inverter are 50 kW/liter and 30 kW/kg, and it will be designed with a variety of control and power requirements in mind.
-A desktop application will be developed and will enable parameter tuning and data logging for monitoring the inverter states.

 ## 📁 Repository Contents
 This repository contains the following files and directories: